 When the reality of e-commerce hits hard

-As the popularity of e-commerce marketplaces continued to rise, Fossil realised it would need to make these channels a bigger focus of the company’s growth strategy.
+As the popularity of e-commerce marketplaces continued to rise, Fossil realized it would need to make these channels a bigger focus of the company’s growth strategy.

 They wouldn’t be able to go it alone.